 As mentioned in the above section, patients need to first remove their top clothing for the diagnostic mammogram procedure.
 The technologist will then explain the rest of the procedure and ask questions mainly about the patient’s health history.

 Each breast will then be placed, one at a time, between two plates and compressed while the x-rays are taken.
-The compression is done to ensure the clarity of the imaging.
-You may be asked to stand for about 15 to 30 minutes during the procedure and changes in position may be required.
+The more compression used, the lower dose of radiation to the patient, and the better the image quality.
+You may be asked to stand for about 15 to 30 minutes during the procedure, and changes in position may be required.